nishantkr18/GSoC-2020-mlpack/README.md

 Hi!
 Maintaining mlpack's tradition, this page contains weekly updates of my contributions at mlpack during Google Summer of Code(2020).

-Here's the output of some agents that I implemented this summer, solving some common GYM environments.
+Here's the output of the agents that I implemented this summer, solving some of the classical reinforcement learning environments.

 <a href="week-01/week-01.html"><img border="3" alt="drawing" src="week-01/solved-cartpole.gif" height="200"></a>
 <a href="week-08-and-09/week-08-and-09.html"><img border="3" alt="drawing" src="week-08-and-09/output.gif" height="200"></a>